Indonesia’s PPN Guide: Rules, VAT Rates, Calculation

 Businesses must register for VAT when their annual revenue reaches IDR 4.8 billion.
 Meanwhile, businesses with less than IDR 4.8 billion in revenue can choose to voluntarily register for VAT.

 The registration of VAT taxpayer in Indonesia can be time consuming.
-For make it simpler and hasle-free, you can rely on InvestinAsia’s Indonesia VAT Taxpayers Registration Services.
-Our experienced accountants and tax consultants will assists you through the application process.
+For make it simpler and hasle-free, you can rely on InvestinAsia’s Indonesia tax consultant and compliance services.
+Our experienced team of professionals is ready to assist you in every tax matter, such as:

-Contact us now for FREE consultation and special package!
+Contact us for a FREE tax consultation and get special offers!

 Upcoming VAT Rate Changes for 2025